 When an employee's FMLA leave ends, the employee is entitled to be reinstated to the same or an equivalent position, with a few exceptions.

 While the PLA requires unpaid leave, some Maryland employers may choose to provide paid parental leave.
 Maryland law requires that employers who provide paid parental leave following the birth of a child must make the same amount of leave available to adoptive parents.
-This law applies only to employers with at least 15 employees.